biki0/Snake-with-SDL/README.md

 Snake game created with C++ using SDL2 library <br />
 Game is playable at https://dbofficial.us/ <br />
-To run it on the web, game was compiled using Emscripten <br />
+Game was compiled using Emscripten for the web <br />

 ![Screenshot_1](https://user-images.githubusercontent.com/58227328/152090106-bae99e80-2f29-4772-8d5c-623da8a7af6a.png) <br />
 <br />